willpuckett/Sheesh/README.md

 ## Writing Your Own keymap

-If you happen to make this but for some unimaginable reason find my keymap less than navigable 😳, you can easily make your own that references the sheesh shield...
+Should you not be prepared for engram, you can easily make your own keymap that references the sheesh shield...

 > [!TIP]
 > Don't feel like going through the below steps?
 Unpack [this zip](https://github.com/willpuckett/sheesh/config/zmk-config.zip), edit, and push to your github account to build.